neurips2025-anon/bayesian_snn/README.md

 - To implement the surrogate gradient method, use:
   `--method "sg" --scale_style "fixed"`

-Each experiment includes a training script and preprocessed data (already included in the repository).
-No additional downloads are required.
+Each experiment includes a training script and preprocessed data.

 ---